 Thanks so much for coming by to check out Episode 182 of The New Family Podcast where we talk about what parents can do better to raise kids who will help to stamp out sexual abuse and harassment, respect boundaries, call out wrongs and stand up for themselves.

 There’s a reckoning underway that’s calling attention to ages old pattern of systemic sexual abuse and harassment.
 The #MeToo movement is simply bringing it to light.
 While a lot of the conversation we’re having about this centres on the organizations — the companies, the industries — that have either turned a blind eye or simply not done enough to address the issue, we haven’t talked a lot about the role of families in all of this.
+We would expect our family to help us by directing us towards a lawyer, like this sexual harassment lawyer here or others more local to us.
+Sexual harassment is something that no one wants to go through, be sure to talk to your family about your experience so they can help you cope.

 My guest for this episode has some very clear ideas about how we can begin conversations about consent when our kids are very young.
 Emilia Symington Fredy is the creator of a genre-defying audio book that’s really a radio-play/memoir.
 It’s called Trying To Be Good, and in it she tackles with radical candor some complex aspects of girlhood and womanhood, including sexual experiences she had as a teen.
 She and I talk about how she’s raising her boys with feminist values, strong female role models and a clear understanding of consent.